Learn something new every day

 The risks of using expired eye drops include ineffective treatment of vision or other eye problems, inflammation and irritation of the eyes and, in the worst cases, infection.
-The specific effects depend on what the drops were for and how much time has passed since their printed expiration date.
-Most patients report little to no side effects from using them, though it should be carefully noted that ophthalmologists do not ever recommend using eye medications that have passed their expiration date.
+The specific effects depend on what the drops are intended to treat and how much time has passed since their printed expiration date.
+Most patients report little to no side effects from using drops that have past their prime, but a lot of this depends on whether the drops have ever been opened.
+Partially used bottles that have expired are often more dangerous and have more risks than those that are still sealed in their original packaging, though it should be noted that ophthalmologists do not ever recommend using eye medications that have passed their expiration date.

-The eyes are some of the moistest parts of the outside of the body, and as such, they can be a breeding ground for bacteria.
-Eye drops usually come in small bottles that have attached droppers that patients are meant to position over their eyes and slowly squirt the eye drops onto the eyeball, usually just beneath the lid.
+The eyes are some of the moistest parts of the outside of the body, and as such they can be a breeding ground for bacteria.
+Patients are usually instructed slowly squirt the drops onto the eyeball, usually just beneath the lid.
 The dropper is never meant to touch the surface of the eye or its fluids, but contact is nonetheless made in many cases.
-It can be very difficult to squeeze droplets into one’s own eye without accidentally touching the dropper to the fluid that is on the eyeball.
+It can be very difficult to squeeze droplets into one’s own eye without accidentally touching the dropper to the surrounding fluid.

-After this contact has been made, the fluids are able to commingle on the dropper, and sometimes, they even drop back into the main solution chamber.
-In the short term, there are few problems with this mixing, but over time, the mixed in of eye fluids can begin breeding bacteria and contaminating the solution.
+Once contact has been made fluids are able to commingle on the dropper, and may even drop back into the main solution chamber.
+This doesn’t usually present problems right away — which makes use before the expiration date okay in most cases — but over time, the mixture can begin breeding bacteria and contaminating the solution.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!